 Our first stop of the day was at Hill House in Helensburg, along the Clyde.
-While the outside of the house was unimposing from the street entrance, once you stepped inside you were surrounded by the masterwork of Charles Rennie Macintosh.

 After the obligatory orientation video, we all trooped into the malting shed.
 The next 45 minutes were filled with interesting information on the distilling process (which I did not completely follow) and even more interesting sights and smells.
-Like with any self-respecting tour we ended up in the gift shop for a flurry of purchasing, mostly for the husbands and family members (although Anna got a really cool fleece jacket with the distillery logo).

 The drive back to Glasgow wound through quaint villages, sheep-filled pastures and vistas of purple and green mountains in the distance.
 Peter promised us an "eye-opening experience" for the evening!
 We freshened up at the hotel while Peter stopped by his office briefly to try to catch up from the day spent with us.
 He met us later at the hotel and headed out through the twinkling streets of Glasgow -- literally twinkling with canopies of white lights strung over the streets.
 It was quite magical.